Saturday, June 21, 2025

 Words of encouragement:

-You are reading the story of the One who loves you most—Jesus, the Son of God.
+Dear friends, when you open your Bible and read the gospels, remember that you are meeting the greatest Friend you will ever have.
+You are reading the story of the One who loves you the most: Jesus, the Son of God.

-Through these stories, Jesus is calling you to follow Him, love like Him, and share His Light with the world.
+Jesus is calling you through the four gospels to follow Him, The Master calls you to love like Him and share His Light with the world.

 Amen.

 Print out and colour in your picture.
-You may want to keep this beautiful picture above your bed, to remind you how much God has loved the world, and how blessed we are to have wonderful Jesus to turn to when we are happy, and when we have troubles.
+You may want to keep this beautiful picture above your bed, to remind you how much God has loved the world, and how blessed we are to have wonderful Jesus to turn to when we have troubles, and when we are happy.

 When you have problems, turn to dear Jesus and pray to Him.
 He will help you and guide you to make the right decisions.

-READING IS A WAY TO LEARN ABOUT GOD
+SPIRITUAL READING IS A WAY TO LEARN ABOUT GOD - PART TWO

 Hello boys and girls!

-Today, I want to talk to you about something really special—reading.
+Today, I want to talk to you about something really special: spiritual reading.
 Think about something you like to read.
-Maybe you enjoy reading exciting journeys, fairy tales or stories about animals.
-Those are great!
-Reading helps us go on adventures, learn new things and even learn about heroes without ever leaving our room.
+Maybe you enjoy reading exciting journeys, or stories about animals.
+Reading helps us go on adventures, learn new things and find out about heroes without ever leaving our room.

 But did you know something even more amazing?

-That’s right!
-When we open the Bible or our catechism books, we’re not just reading any ordinary story—we're reading God’s story, and even more than that, we’re learning about who God is, what He wants for us and how much He loves us.
+When we open the Bible or our catechism books, we are not just reading an ordinary story.
+We are reading God’s story.
+Even more than that, we are learning about Who God is, what He wants for us and how much He loves us.

 The Bible is like a letter from God to you.
-Imagine getting a letter from someone who loves you more than anyone else in the world!
-That’s what the Bible is.
+Imagine getting a letter from someone who loves you more than anyone else in the world.
+That is what the Bible is.

-Guess what?
 Every time you learn more about God, you grow stronger in your faith.
 Your heart becomes more like Jesus’ loving Heart.
-You start to see the world through God’s eyes—with love, kindness and hope.
+You start to see the world through God’s eyes: with love, kindness and hope.

-When you read God's Word, you begin to understand how He speaks—through love, truth, and peace
+Spiritual reading helps you know God's Voice: when you read God's Word, you begin to understand how He speaks.
+God speaks through love, peace and truth

-Just like water helps flowers grow, reading about God helps your faith grow strong and beautiful
+Spiritual reading helps your faith to grow: just as water helps flowers to grow, reading about God helps your faith to grow strong and beautiful

-God gives us wisdom in the Bible so we can know what is right, how to treat others and how to stay close to Him.
+Spiritual reading shows you how to live: God gives us wisdom in the Bible so that we can know what is right and how to treat others.
+God also shows us how to stay close to Him.

 So what can you do?